Cosgrove, Northamptonshire: Grand Union Canal

-The gothic style Ornamental Bridge - called Solomon's Bridge - over the canal was built in 1790s at the insistence of a local landowner, the Biggins family, when the two halves of the canal joined here, one from Braunston, the other from Brentford.
+The Victorian Gothic-style Ornamental Bridge - called Solomon's Bridge - over the canal was built in 1790s at the insistence of a local landowner, the Biggins family, when the two halves of the canal joined here, one from Braunston, the other from Brentford.
 It is one of only two ornamental bridges over the canal.

-Other buildings and features
+Historic buildings and other features

 The Parish Church is dedicated to St Peter and St Paul and parts date from the 13th century but is described by Pevsner as: badly over-restored...the result of E F Law trying to regothicize what had been made plain Georgian in 1770-4.
 There is a memorial to Pulter Forester (d.1778).
-The tower is over 70 feet tall and contains six bells with one ‘Santa Maria’ dating to the 15th century.
+The tower is over 70 feet tall and contains six bells with one 'Santa Maria' dating to the 15th century.

 Cosgrove Hall and its estate was built in the early 18th century on the site of an earlier house by the Furtho family.
 It is not open to the public.
 It may have been built by John Lumley of Northampton.
 The building was badly damaged by fire in October 2016.

 The Priory was built in the 17th century by the Rigby family and is now privately owned.
 Originally known as the Manor House, the name was changed to The Priory in around 1810.
 Pevsner states that it has a Rood Screen from the time of Henry VIII.

-St. Vincent's Well enclosed by iron railings behind the old National School in the High Street is said to have a high iron content, which some believe give the water remedial qualities.
+St. Vincent's Well, enclosed by iron railings behind the old National School in the High Street, is said to have a high iron content; this, some believe, gives remedial qualities to the water.

 South-east of Cosgrove Hall and the church on the south bank of the canal is the site of a Roman Villa, bath house and temple discovered in 1957 and excavated in the 1950s and 60s.
 Many finds including an urn of silver coins were found during construction of the canal.
 This is about 1 mile from the Roman Road known as Watling Street.